macloo/python-beginners/flask/part6_databases/reading_mysql/README.md

 This time, the database is queried for ONE record, which matches the id in the clicked link.
 A 404 (file not found) error results if for any reason no record exists with that id.

-The template for this final route uses every field for the selected sock &mdash; name, style, color, quantity, price, and updated &mdash; and presents the information in a Bootstrap-style table.
+The template for this final route uses every field for the selected sock &mdash; name, style, color, quantity, price, and updated &mdash; and presents the information in a Bootstrap-styled table.

 The final app is [here](https://weimergeeks.com/flask_db2/).
 All the code for the app is here in this repo in the [flask-db-read](flask-db-read) folder.